How To Claim For Serious Organ Damage

 Road Traffic Accidents

 The duty of care on the road rests with all road users.
-They must navigate the roads in a way that prevents harm, as well as damage, to both themselves and others.
-By following the rules in The Highway Code and the Road Traffic Act 1988 they can uphold this duty of care.
+They must navigate the roads in a way that prevents harm to both themselves and others.
+By following the rules in The Highway Code and the Road Traffic Act 1988, they are much more likely uphold this duty of care.

 A driver not stopping at a junction they’re required to could be an example of them breaching their duty of care.
 This could result in a road traffic accident, such as a collision with the car on the road they’re driving into.
 A car crash can cause injuries, such as damage to the kidney and lungs, due to blunt force trauma or potentially a penetrating wound to the stomach.